Boost business with new types of emerging payments

 A 2014 survey conducted by CFI Group® revealed that 70 percent of the general population had made a purchase using their smartphones during the previous six months.
 The majority said they intend to spend even more using their smartphones in 2015.
 Shoppers’ robust usage of their smartphones for e-commerce is indicative of their willingness to use their personal devices as another way to engage, shop, and transact with businesses.

 Mobile technology is already transforming the POS experience for both merchants and consumers.
-New mobile technologies are changing how consumers interact with merchants, and how merchants reduce bottlenecks during high-demand times.
+New mobile payment technologies are changing how consumers interact with merchants, and how merchants reduce bottlenecks during high-demand times.

 Mobile technology is empowering shoppers and changing how retailers and restaurants think about their business.
 Shoppers are now using their phones before, during, and after their shopping experience.
 Following are a few examples of the benefits of the mobile technologies in use today.